Page contents

 Borrowing plenty of templates from Ottoman cuisine, Macedonia food enjoys many oriental flavors.

-But this is just the tip of the proverbial iceberg since other influences include Serbian, Croatian, Greek, and even the cuisine of Austria and Hungary as it permeated the Balkans.
+But this is just the tip of the proverbial iceberg since other influences include Serbian, Croatian, Austrian, Hungary, and Greek cuisine as it permeated the Balkan region.

-However, Slavic ingenuity has added multiple layers on top of every recipe, adjusting the foreign influence for both climate and everyday life of the people living here.
+However, Slavic ingenuity has added multiple layers on top of every recipe, adjusting the foreign influence for the climate and everyday life of those living here.

 The Most Popular Macedonian Dishes

-By cataloging traditional Macedonian foods, you’ll quickly see how diverse the menu is.
-Most Macedonian dishes are the perfect combination of organic produce, dairy, and quality meat, and there is something for everyone regardless of food preferences or taste.
+By cataloging traditional Macedonian dishes, you’ll quickly see how diverse the menu is.
+The most famous Macedonian dishes are the perfect combination of organic produce, dairy, and quality meat, and there is something for everyone regardless of food preferences or taste.

 Macedonians enjoy salads before meals, drink strong alcohol, and consume different varieties of bread and pastry.
 However, the highlight is fresh organic vegetables, often mixed with juicy meat or served alone in various combinations.

-But let’s break down some of the most famous Macedonian food recipes, shall we?
+But let’s break down some of the most famous traditional recipes from Macedonia, shall we?

 As a side dish, Ajvar is characterized by intense and rich flavor and can be combined perfectly with Macedonian white cheese or almost any pastry that you can think of.

-Tomatoes, white cheese, cucumbers, and sunflower oil – this is how you start most Macedonian meals.
+Tomatoes, white cheese, cucumbers, and sunflower oil are how you start most Macedonian meals.
 Shopska Salad is the centerpiece of every Macedonian table, as it easily competes with the main course.

 Although refreshing and usually enjoyed during the summer, this salad can be rather heavy with calories.
-Popular lore holds that Macedonians can go on nothing but Shopska alone for a couple of days in a row.
+Popular lore holds that Macedonians can go on nothing but Shopska alone for a few days.

 Tavce Gravce is the white-beans specialty that many Macedonian households like to enjoy.
-The recipe is simple, including 300-400 grams of white beans covered in water and local seasoning and then cooked in the oven for about an hour and a half.
-The water evaporates, and a delicious meal rich in flavors leaves behind.
+The simple recipe includes 300-400 grams of white beans covered in water and local seasoning and then cooked in the oven for about an hour and a half.
+The water evaporates, and a delicious meal rich in flavors is left behind.

 Considering how long it takes to prepare Sarmi, this recipe dwarfs all others in significance.
 Even in the capital city of Skopje, many households prepare their sour cabbage at home as they dedicate a special barrel filled with fresh cabbage during autumn.
-Then, once the leaves are ready around December, Macedonian home cooks would make small rolls filled with ground beef, rice, onion, and parsley.
+Then, once the cabbage leaves are ready around December, Macedonian home cooks make small rolls filled with ground meat (usually ground beef), rice, onion, and parsley.

 As these rolls are prepared slowly in the oven, the result is beyond what you might expect – a taste complicated to describe as it perfectly combines the sourness of the cabbage with the strong flavor of the meat.